Characterization and recognition of proper tagged probe interval graphs: Preliminaries

 We call the collection $\Set{I_x}{x\in V}$ a {\em TPIG representation} of $G$.
 If the partition of the vertex set $V$ into probe and nonprobe vertices is given, then we denote the graph as $G = (P,N,E)$. \end{defn}

 \begin{problem} Given a graph $G = (P, N, E)$, give a linear time algorithm for checking if $G$ is a \textit{tagged probe interval graph}. \end{problem}

-Tagged probe inteval graphs have been defined nearly two decades ago and since then this problem has not seen much progress.
-Untill this paper there was no known algorithm for tagged probe interval graphs or any natural subclass of tagged probe interval graphs, excepting probe proper interval graphs (cf. Subsection~\ref{secex}).

-A natural and well studied subclass of interval graphs are the \textit{proper interval graphs}.
+A natural and well studied subclass of interval graphs is the class of proper interval graphs.
 A {\em proper interval graph} $G$ is an interval graph in which there is an interval representation of $G$ such that no interval contains another properly.
 Such an interval representation is called a \textit{proper interval representation of $G$}.
-Proper interval graphs is an extremely rich class of graphs and we have a number of different characterizations of proper interval graphs.

 In this paper, we study a natural special case of tagged probe interval graphs which we call \textit{proper tagged probe interval graph} (in short, \textit{PTPIG}).
-The only extra condition that a PTPIG should satisfy over TPIG is that the mapping of the vertices into intervals on the real line that gives a TPIG representation of $G$ should be a \textbf{proper interval representation} of the subgraph of $G$ induced by $P$.
+The only extra condition that a PTPIG should satisfy over TPIG is that the mapping of the vertices into intervals on the real line that gives a TPIG representation of $G$ should be a proper interval representation of the subgraph of $G$ induced by $P$.

-In this paper we present a linear time (linear in $(|V| + |E|)$ recognition algorithm for PTPIG.
-The backbone of our recognition algorithm is the characterization of proper tagged probe interval graphs that we obtain in Theorem \ref{main}.
-To obtain this characterization theorem we introduce a new concept called \textbf{``canonical sequence"} for proper interval graphs, which we believe would be of independent interest in the study of proper interval graphs.
-Also to obtain the recognition algorithm for PTPIG, we introduce and solve a variation of consecutive $1$'s problem, namely, {\em oriented consecutive $1$'s problem}.